Rakhyvel/Orng_old/documentation.md

 x:?Int = 5
 y:Int  = x?
 ```
-#### Error Sum Types
+#### Error Enum Types
-Error sum types capture the idea that a process can either fail in some way, or be successful.
-Error types can be constructed with the `!` binary operator, where the left is a sum type of possible errors, and the right type is the successful type.
-The binary `!` type operator is equivalent to a sum type union.
+Error enum types capture the idea that a process can either fail in some way, or be successful.
+Error types can be constructed with the `!` binary operator, where the left is a enum type of possible errors, and the right type is the successful type.
+The binary `!` type operator is equivalent to a enum type union.
 ```
 SomeErrors::Type = <error1, error2, error3>